haystackandroid/stellarized/README.md

 If `termguicolors` is not set, terminal vim will fall back to a rough approximation of stellarized.

-Note that if you're running vim in iTerm2, you must [use vim version 8.1](https://github.com/nightsense/stellarized/issues/4) in order for stellarized to work properly.
+Note that if you're running vim in iTerm2, you must [use vim 8.1](https://github.com/nightsense/stellarized/issues/4) in order for stellarized to work properly.

 ### cursor shape